Jim Cantore: Viral videos

 On January 28, 2014, while doing a live on-location report at the College of Charleston in Charleston, South Carolina, Cantore was charged by a student named Colin Marcelli.
 Cantore noticed the charge and kneed Marcelli in the groin.
 Marcelli immediately ran off.
 Cantore never broke his train of thought nor appeared frazzled during the incident.
 A recording of the shot has gained upwards of two million views on YouTube.

 On February 14, 2015, while covering the impacts of Winter Storm Neptune along the South Shore of Massachusetts, an intense band of thundersnow struck the area, causing Cantore to react excitedly to the presence of the ultra-rare phenomenon.
 The video of his reaction now has over 5,000,000 views on YouTube.

 On October 10, 2018, while covering landfall of Hurricane Michael in Panama City Beach, Florida, Cantore was forced to quickly dodge a flying piece of lumber while reporting live.
 Video of the incident was viewed on Twitter more than 500,000 times in the hour after its occurrence.

 On September 28, 2022, while covering Category 5 Hurricane Ian, Cantore was hit by a flying tree branch in the eyewall of the storm at Punta Gorda, Florida.
 The video went viral on Twitter and garnered millions of views in under 24 hours.

 Personal life

+Cantore was married to Tamra Zinn for almost 20 years.
+They have two children together, Ben and Christina.
+They met while working at the Weather Channel with Tamra in charge of public relations for Cantore.
+They were married in 1990 and divorced in 2009.

 Cantore's former wife has Parkinson's disease and his two children both have Fragile X syndrome.
 Cantore does charitable work for FRAXA, the Fragile X Research Foundation, and the Parkinson's Unity Walk.
 He also contributes his time to Make-a-Wish Foundation events around the country and he has also served as a celebrity cabinet member with the American Red Cross.

+In 2018, he was dating CNN journalist Andrea Butera.
+He has been in a relationship with KATC meteorologist Jobie Lagrange since 2023.
+Lagrange met Cantore when she was still in college, and the couple has a 29-year age difference.